Programs and Services

 Offered upon request throughout the year.
 This simulation of a true employment or graduate school interview gives you a chance to try your skills in a non-threatening environment and receive constructive feedback.
 Can be video-recorded upon request.
 Professional attire required.

-We recommend attending the Incredible Resumes and Cover Letters workshop and/or referencing the Write Your Resume article in the Job Search Guide prior to drafting a resume.
-Submit your resume to us by email at firstname.lastname@example.org you will receive detailed feedback.
-Other options include coming to a Resume Clinic or daily Quick Questions hours.
+We recommend attending a Resumes and Cover Letters workshop and/or referencing the Write Your Resume article in the Job Search Guide prior to drafting a resume.
+Come to Quick Question hours or submit your resume to us by email at email@example.com to receive feedback.

 Walk-in hours are for resume and cover letter critiques and for any questions that might take us 10 minutes or less to answer for you.
 First-come, first-served in the Career Resource Library.